sift-stack/sift/examples/python/ingest_with_config/README.md

 Be sure to set the appropriate environment variables in your `.env` file depending on the environment you're using.
 Comments meant to serve as guides can be found in the `.env-example` file.

+Before executing the script, there is a class in [main.py](main.py#L76) called `ExampleTestRunConfig` that you are free to edit to change the run names, asset names, etc..

-Now you may execute the script.
+To execute the script run the following:

 ```bash
 $ python main.py